planetis-m/eminim/README.md

 - Distinct types are supposed to work by overloading (or borrowing) proc `initFromJson[T](dst: var T; p: var JsonParser)`.
   Not currently working.
 Blocked by a Nim bug.
 - Custom pragmas are not supported.
 Unless `hasCustomPragma` improves, this feature won't be added.
+  You can currently substitute skipped fields by creating empty overloads.

 ## Features
 - Serializing and deserializing directly into `Streams`.